 Wildfire Smoke

-The Department of Labor and Industries adopted an emergency rule regulating employee exposure to wildfire smoke effective June 1, 2022 to September 29, 2022.
-The rule applies to employees working outdoors for one hour or more in a 24-hour period.
+The Department of Labor and Industries has adopted rules regulating employee exposure to wildfire smoke, codified as WAC 296-820.
+The rule applies broadly to any employees when specified particulate concentrations are present, regardless of the type of work being performed.
 It does not apply to those working in buildings or enclosed vehicles.

 WSU must inform employees working outdoors of the health effects of wildfire smoke exposure described above.
 WSU encourages employees with health conditions that may be negatively affected by smoke exposure to make arrangements for an accommodation in advance, if available, which could include an assignment to indoor work.
 Employees experiencing adverse health effects associated with smoke exposure are encouraged to seek medical treatment following established departmental leave policies.